tomerweller/tomerweller.github.io/_posts/2016-02-27-cookie-interception-chrome-extension.md

 Generally speaking, an extension will intercept cookies either to save your privacy or to completely violate it. *With great power comes great responsibility*.

-### Isn't there a Cookie API for Chrome extensions?
+### Isn't there already a Cookie API for Chrome extensions?
 True.
-And it's a [fine API][chrome.cookies].
-However, it does not allow real-time interception.
+And it's a [fine API][chrome.cookies], yet, it does not allow real-time interception.
 Meaning, you can read and write cookies and even get notified when cookies change, but not manipulate them *WHILE* they are being read / written.

 ### OOGI
 For the sake of this post I will build **OOGI** (*shorthand for Oogifletset - the Hebrew translation of "The Cookie Monster"*) a simple extension that statically namespaces all cookies with the prefix **`oogi$`**.
 When cookies are set they will be prefixed before being written into the cookie store, and when being queried the prefix will be removed - making it completely transparent to remote servers.

-The following assumes you have basic knowledge in building a chrome extension and understand what a cookie is.
+The following assumes you have basic knowledge in building a chrome extension and understand what [a cookie is][wiki_cookie].
 The full source code is available [here][oogi-source].

 There are two ways to get and set cookies.
 I'll tackle each one of them separately: